Mercerenies/a-turtles-troll/README.md

 ### Version 1.24

+* Made several changes to the temperature system.
+  * Leather armor no longer causes you to overheat in hot weather.
+  * Cold weather requires that you're wearing a chestplate and leggings.
+The other slots don't matter.
+Leather armor will keep you warm in cold weather.
+  * Helmets that ARE armor count toward overheating in hot weather.
+    That is, an iron, gold, netherite, or chain helmet will cause you to overheat in deserts.
+Carved pumpkins and other "fun" hats do not.
+  * There is now a `/turtle temperature` command that tells you what your current temperature is.
 * New random event: Kamek swaps items in your inventory.
 * New random event: Anvils rain down on everyone continuously for a bit.
 * New random event: Sand blocks rain down on everyone continuously for a bit.